-Lest one think that the two Torah portions are unrelated, the end of Mishpatim returns to the saga of Sinai, completing the story started in Yitro.
-God tells Moses:
+Lest one think that the two Torah portions are unrelated, the end of Mishpatim returns to the saga of Sinai, completing the account started in Yitro.
+At Sinai, God told Moses:

 The specific case was unfamiliar to Moses.
 But Rabbi Akiva affirmed that its true, ultimate source was Mount Sinai.

-Rav Kook asked an interesting question: why were the Aseret HaDibrot written on stone tablets?
+Rav Kook asked an interesting question: why were the Ten Commandments engraved on stone tablets?
 Why was it significant to mention the raw material used to make the tablets?

 One might think that it is only necessary to be faithful to the spirit of the Torah — that is the essence of Judaism.
-The details, the intricate laws of conduct, however, are a function of the prevailing culture and society.
+The details, the specific rules of conduct, however, depend on the current culture and norms of society.
 They must be adapted to fit the needs of the day.
 In other words, we need not be overly concerned with the detailed legal code of Mishpatim.
 What is important is following the general spirit of Yitro.

 Therefore, the Torah relates that the tablets were made of stone.
 According to the Midrash, it was not just any stone, but sapphire.
 This material was so tough that a hammer swung against them would be smashed to pieces.
 God used tablets made of unbreakable sapphire to emphasize that even the Torah’s physical manifestation — i.e., its day-to-day practical laws — may not be changed.

 The concept of the Torah’s immutability, even in the details of everyday life, is particularly relevant to this verse.
 Sometimes the oral tradition appears to contradict the simple meaning of the written Torah.
-One might mistakenly think that the Talmudic sages adjusted Torah law in order to conform to the needs of their time.
-Rabbi Shimon taught that there are no changes in the Torah.
-The Mishnah and Talmud are rooted in oral traditions going back to Mount Sinai.
-“All of these were given to Moses at Sinai.”
+One might mistakenly think that the Talmudic sages adjusted Torah law to conform to the norms of their time.
+Rabbi Shimon ben Lakish taught that there are no changes in the Torah.
+The Mishnah and Talmud are rooted in oral traditions that go back to Mount Sinai.
+“All of these were transmitted to Moses at Sinai.”